nbondarczuk/golang-q-a/examples/3/README.md

 The client is supposed to be general use client like curl.
 It is done in the make file where example structures are used to test the server.

+## Local tools used

+The following tools shall be installed in order to run this example:
+- go
+- make
+- jq
+- curl